Astronomox/DataFlix/README.md

 -- Enable RLS for timetable
 ALTER TABLE public.timetable ENABLE ROW LEVEL SECURITY;

+-- Safely create policies for timetable
--- Policy: Allow authenticated users to view timetable CREATE POLICY "Allow read access to timetable"
+DROP POLICY IF EXISTS "Allow read access to timetable" ON public.timetable;
-ON public.timetable FOR SELECT
-USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow read access to timetable" ON public.timetable FOR SELECT USING (auth.role() = 'authenticated');

+DROP POLICY IF EXISTS "Allow admin full access to timetable" ON public.timetable;
--- Policy: Allow admins full access to timetable CREATE POLICY "Allow admin full access to timetable" ON public.timetable FOR ALL
+CREATE POLICY "Allow admin full access to timetable" ON public.timetable FOR ALL USING (public.get_my_role() = 'admin');
-USING (
-  (SELECT role FROM public.users WHERE id = auth.uid()) = 'admin'
-);

--- Create the 'announcements' table
-CREATE TABLE public.announcements (
-  id UUID PRIMARY KEY DEFAULT gen_random_uuid(), title TEXT NOT NULL, content TEXT NOT NULL,
+-- Create the 'announcements' table ONLY if it doesn't exist CREATE TABLE IF NOT EXISTS public.announcements ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), title TEXT NOT NULL, content TEXT NOT NULL,